Introduction to Thailand Part 5

 Beliefs & Perspectives in Thailand-Nationalistic Pride

-Another interesting fact about Thailand is that they have never been under foreign jurisdiction.
-Thai people are very proud, hold their heads high, and consider people from other countries as their equals.
+Another interesting fact about Thailand is that it has never been under foreign jurisdiction.
+Thai people are very proud, hold their heads high, and consider people from other countries to be their equals.

 Due to Thai people’s confidence in Thailand, if you start finding faults in Thailand and expressing them, Thai people can feel you are criticizing them personally.
-Always abstain from criticism of Thailand and its institutions to avoid any issues, confrontations, or ‘loss of face’ situations.
+Avoid criticism of Thailand and its institutions to avoid issues, confrontations, or ‘loss of face’ situations.

 Beliefs & Perspectives in Thailand-Stay Calm & Breath

-In Thai, they have the phrase ‘Jai Yen’, which translates to ‘keeping your cool’ or directly as ‘cool heart.’
+Thai has the phrase ‘Jai Yen,’ which translates to ‘keeping your cool’ or directly as ‘cool heart.’
 This means Thai people don’t move around much when communicating, and body language is kept to a minimum.
 As we do in the West, speaking with your hands is frowned upon in Thailand.
 Equally, keeping your hands in your pockets is also frowned upon.

 Beliefs & Perspectives in Thailand-Sustaining Social Harmony

 Another area that foreigners struggle to grapple with in Thailand is the philosophical concept of ‘Bunkhun.’
-This is a philosophy deeply ingrained in Thai society, and its reasons are that if you do something to help someone, they will feel appreciative and repay the service one day.
-This system implies you have a chain of people bound to one another.
+This philosophy is deeply ingrained in Thai society, and its reason is that if you do something to help someone, they will feel appreciative and repay the service one day.
+This system implies that you have a chain of people bound to one another.

-The ‘Bunkhun’ system often reveals itself as an indirectness in conversation, which makes it challenging for a foreigner to surmise the message a Thai person is attempting to communicate.
+The ‘Bunkhun’ system often reveals itself as indirectness in conversation, making it challenging for a foreigner to surmise the message a Thai person is attempting to communicate.

 Know that Thai people are generous; they often give money to the temple or pay for their friend’s lunch.
 The concept of splitting the bill in Thailand does not exist.
 Such ideas are considered ‘ngok’ or ‘kee niaw.’
 These are both derogatory terms that I won’t translate.
 So, many Thai people will go out of their way to help and pay for things for fear of being perceived as ‘ngok’ or ‘kee niaw.’

-However, don’t view acts of kindness as having concealed motives; Thai people will probably understand that as a foreigner, you do not understand their ‘Bunkhun’ system.
-They are just helpful to you because they are friendly and kind people.
+However, don’t view acts of kindness as having concealed motives; Thai people will probably understand that you do not understand their ‘Bunkhun’ system as a foreigner.
+They are helpful only to you because they are friendly and kind people.

 As with most countries, a person who has a good heart is always admired and appreciated.
-Embrace the acts of kindness and ensure to reciprocate if ever asked or given the opportunity!
+Embrace acts of kindness and ensure that you reciprocate if asked or given the opportunity!

 Beliefs & Perspectives in Thailand-Finding Fun in Everything

-Understanding all the above, it would be fair to determine that Thai people must lead stressful lives in their crusade to preserve social harmony.
+Given the above, it would be fair to conclude that Thai people must lead stressful lives in their crusade to preserve social harmony.
 However, Thai people find fun in everything, like holding parties, going to the movies, taking long trips to temples and other provinces, and eating out with friends.

 The word ‘Sanuk,’ which means fun, defines everything in Thai.
 Even things we, as Westerners, would regard as severe affairs like funerals, Thai people try to see the fun side of everything.